rmetcalf9/saas_user_management_system/TICKETSYSTEM.md

    reactivationRequested: Date reactivation was requested or None
    reactivatedTicketID: ID of reactivated ticket
  }

+type: Extra field in query - this is all the fileds in ticket type model including metadata!
+isUsable: Extra field in query - returns isUsable information
 ```
 ### Operations:
  - ADMIN Create - sets id, typeId, expiry and externalKey
+ - ADMIN RequestReactivation - sets reactivationRequested
+ - ADMIN Reactivate - sets reactivatedTicketID
+ - ADMIN Delete - deletes ticket (works with status of ticket)

+ - LOGIN get ticket - retrieves ticket
+   - extra field: type - embeded ticket type model
- - LOGIN isUsable - checks and returns INVALID, EXPIRED or USABLE
+   - extra field: isUsable - checks and returns INVALID, EXPIRED or USABLE
      - ticket type enabled
      - if ticket has been used
      - expiry date
  - LOGIN Use - checks "AllowUserCreate" and isUsable then sets usedDate and useWithUserID
- - ADMIN RequestReactivation - sets reactivationRequested
- - ADMIN Reactivate - sets reactivatedTicketID
- - ADMIN Delete - deletes ticket (works with status of ticket)